 This is a review of the online course Design Your User Experience in 7 Simple Steps, by Amir Khella.
 The author was not paid for this review.

 Our list of online UX courses is one of the most popular pages on this site.
 However, we’re aware that such a list—as with our collection of books and tools—would be that much more useful if it contained additional information about each entry.
 While we can’t promise to review every single online UX course out there, we thought we’d start by writing some reviews.
-This is the first of those reviews.

 - Course Name: Design Your User Experience in 7 Simple Steps